btconway/babyagi/README.md

 No new agents have been introduced, hence no additional OpenAI API calls required.

-I am still testing and fine-tuning the functionality.
+I am still testing, fine-tuning and adding more functionalities to the system.
 Due to the many commits to the main branch I am not able to catch up, so I will keep it in this side branch for the time being...

 <<<<<<<<<<<<<<<<<<<<<<<